Employment Contractsby Kate Russell

-At the time of writing there are reports that significant numbers of hirers are seeking to avoid the increased costs imposed by the AWR by using the ‘Swedish derogation’.
+Some hirers are seeking to avoid the increased costs imposed by the AWR by using the ‘Swedish derogation’.
 This means that the AWR rights to equal pay of an agency worker don’t exist when agency workers are employed on a permanent basis by their umbrella company or temporary work agency and receive pay in-between assignments.

 The agency worker must be genuinely employed by the umbrella company or agency with a permanent contract of employment in place and the contract has to have been entered into before the beginning of the worker’s first assignment.
 This means that agencies or umbrella companies have an obligation to pay agency workers during non-working periods.